Roman (consulting firm): Organisation and management

-Awards and recognitions
+Recognition

 The consultancy has received various awards and recognition.
 In 2018, it received the FEIEA Grand Prix 2018 for the Compliance Café campaign for Gas Natural Fenosa.
-In 2019, it obtained BCorp certification,and was recognised as Consultant of the Year by PrScope.
+In 2019, it obtained BCorp certification, and was recognised as Consultant of the Year by PrScope.

 For two consecutive years, it won the Dircom Ramón del Corral Award for Internal Communications, for the 1,000 Ways to Prevent campaign for Leroy Merlin (2022), and the + Diverse + Inclusive + Capable campaign for Acciona (2023).
 In 2023, with La Casa de Carlota, it won the Impactte Award for the Best By Principle campaign for the Red Cross, and was named Best Communications and Content Agency at the Control 2023 Awards.
 In 2024 the PrScope study named it "Number One Agency for Commitment to Sustainability".
 In 2025, it leads the ranking of consulting firms compiled by Mergermarket for M&A communication advisory in Spain, both in deal value and number of transactions.